Yvain-T/yvain-t.github.io/_pages/about.md

 ---

 # Welcome
-**Yvain Tisserand** is a senior researcher and computer scientist specializing in *computer graphics* and *affective computing*.
-He is currently based at the Swiss Center for Affective Sciences (CISA), University of Geneva.
-His research focuses on the creation and simulation of **Virtual Humans**, particularly in immersive VR environments.
-His work spans a range of projects, from modeling emotional facial expressions to simulating virtual clothing for industrial applications.
+I’m a senior researcher and computer scientist specializing in *computer graphics* and *affective computing*, currently based at the **Swiss Center for Affective Sciences (CISA)** at the **University of Geneva**.
+My research focuses on the creation and simulation of **Virtual Humans**, particularly within immersive VR environments.

-Building on his PhD research at the University of Geneva, "*Fast Prototyping and Deformation of Virtual Humans*", Yvain combines core computer science skills with advanced VR technologies to create believable, responsive digital characters.
-These Virtual Humans are designed as research tools across domains including psychology, medical training, cultural heritage, and interactive user experiences.
+Over the years, I’ve worked on a range of projects—from modeling emotional facial expressions to simulating virtual clothing for industrial applications.
+Building on my PhD work at the University of Geneva, *"Fast Prototyping and Deformation of Virtual Humans"*, I combine core computer science skills with advanced VR technologies to develop believable, responsive digital characters.
+These **Virtual Humans** serve as research tools across various domains, including psychology, medical training, cultural heritage, and novel forms of user interaction.

 ---